cqfd/spectacular_js/slides/intro/slide.md

 # javascript
 ## a spectacular introduction

-!SLIDE
-aka just enough javascript to help out with the backbone app

 !SLIDE bullets incremental
 # the plan
 * the basics, make sure we're on the same page
 * prototypal inheritance
-* first-class, lexically-scoped functions
+* first-class, lexically-scoped functions with dynamic context
 * rough edges, if we have time
 * using specs to test-drive the learning!